krivard/codalab-worksheets-wiki/Dev_Developer-Guidelines.md

 1. **production** - This is the gold standard codebase in production at any given time.
 It should be well tested and deployable to the production site http://www.codalab.org/ at any and all times.

 2. **master** - This is the integration branch.
-This is the branch that has all of the work that is thought to have been completed but has not yet undergone final testing before deployment to production. master is where automated builds and QA happens.
+This is the branch that has all of the work that is thought to have been completed but has not yet undergone final testing before deployment to production.
+The master branch is where automated builds and QA happens.

 The typical workflow for a contributor follows: